-As of 31 December 2021, the operating income amounted to RMB114,452 thousand, representing a significant increase as compared with 2020.
-The main reason is the increase in revenue generated from the supply chain management business and the commercial factoring business.
-As of 31 December 2021, the profit before tax amounted to RMB11,883 thousand, representing a significant increase as compared with 2020.
-The main reason is the increase in revenue generated from the commercial factoring business.
+As of 31 December 2022, the operating income amounted to RMB398,508 thousand, representing a significant increase as compared with 2021.
+The main reason was the significant increase in revenue generated from the supply chain management business and the commercial factoring business.
+As of 31 December 2022, the profit before tax amounted to RMB21,779 thousand, representing a significant increase as compared with 2021.
+The main reason was the increase in operating income attributed to the factors set out above.

-2.2.3Headquarters and Others
+2.2.3 Headquarters and Others

-2021 RMB'000 2020 RMB'000 Operating income Operating cost Other non-operating profit/(loss) Profit/(loss) before tax 19,008 15,607 81,482 84,883 23,395 21,504 (47,349) (45,458)
+2022 RMB'000 2021 RMB'000 Operating income Operating cost Other non-operating (losses)/profit (Losses)/profit before tax 26,559 17,843 (53,088) (44,372) 19,008 15,607 81,482 84,883

 As the core of the Group's progress and development, the headquarters has undertaken the service functions of investment management, risk prevention and control, scientific and technological support, logistics support, etc. In recent years, it has been committed to lowering costs and increasing efficiency.
-In the future, it will continue to promote fine management to increase income and reduce expenditure.
+In the future, it will continue to promote refined management to increase income and reduce expenditure.

-As of 31 December 2021, the operating income amounted to RMB19,008 thousand, representing a decrease as compared with 2020.
-The main reason is the decrease in revenue generated from the entrusted loan business.
-As of 31 December 2021, the profit before tax amounted to RMB84,883 thousand, representing a significant increase as compared with 2020.
-The main reason is the fair value change on the Zhonghui Financial Building, which was an investment property and was completed in December 2021.
+As of 31 December 2022, the operating income amounted to RMB26,559 thousand, representing an increase as compared with 2021.
+As of 31 December 2022, the losses before tax amounted to RMB44,372 thousand, representing a significant decrease in profit before tax as compared with 2021.
+The main reason was the fluctuation resulting from the fair value on the Zhonghui Financial Building.